Psoriatic arthritis can have a significant effect on a person’s life. However, timely and appropriate treatment can help reduce its impact.

 Living with a chronic inflammatory condition can be challenging.
 Psoriatic disease, including psoriasis and PsA, can have a profound effect on a person’s physical and mental well-being.

-Early diagnosis and treatment are key to staying mobile and continuing to enjoy a good quality of life.
+For a person with PsA, early diagnosis and treatment are key to staying mobile and continuing to enjoy a good quality of life.